Fabien-Chouteau/adventofcode-ada/README.md

 # adventofcode-ada
-Solutions to the adventofcode.com puzzles implemented in Ada
+Solutions to the [adventofcode.com](adventofcode.com) puzzles implemented in Ada.